 Those who wish to receive my Sony a-1 II settings for free in the form of a CAMSET.DAT file with instructions and an explanatory Buttons and Dials Guide should pre-order from one of my affiliate programs as below.

-To pre-order your Sony a-1 II from B&H, you must use this link and only this link at or after 9:30am Eastern time today, 20 November 2024:
+To pre-order your Sony a-1 II from B&H, you must use this link: Sony a-1 II

 Once your camera ships, you must send me your B&H receipt to me via e-mail.